react-native0.59.5 • Public • Published

 Supported target operating systems are >= Android 4.1 (API 16) and >= iOS 9.0.
 You may use Windows, macOS, or Linux as your development operating system, though building and running iOS apps is limited to macOS by default (tools like Expo can be used to get around this).

 Follow the Getting Started guide.
 The recommended way to install React Native depends on your project.
 Here you can find short guides for the most common scenarios:

-The React Native documentation only discusses the components, APIs and topics specific to React Native (React on iOS and Android).
+The React Native documentation only discusses the components, APIs, and topics specific to React Native (React on iOS and Android).
 For further documentation on the React API that is shared between React Native and React DOM, refer to the React documentation.

 React Native is MIT licensed, as found in the LICENSE file.

 React Native documentation is Creative Commons licensed, as found in the LICENSE-docs file.